weedmank/RisKy1/design/src/debug/README.md

 This folder only contains one file: disasm.sv

 - This file is not used when creating a physical CPU.
-Its purpose is for simulation debugging
+Its purpose is for simulation debugging.
 - This module has two inputs as follows
    1. dm: This bit specifies the output format of the two strings that get produced by this module
       A. dm = ASSEMBLY produces a format like this:      lw rd, imm(rs1)
       B. dm = SEMANTICS tends to produce a format like:  R[rd] = i_imm(R[rs1])
    2. ipd: This structure includes both the 32-bit instruction and Program Counter
 - This module produces 2 strings.
-One for the disassembly of the instruction and one for the program counter
+One for the disassembly of the instruction and one for the program counter.
    1. i_str: instruciton disassembly
    2. pc_str: program counter shown in hex format